Constructing fold maps by surgery operations and their Reeb spaces: Introduction and fundamental notation and terminologies

 We also note on (homotopy) spheres.
 In this paper, an {\it almost-sphere} of dimension $k$ means a homotopy sphere given by gluing two $k$-dimensional standard closed discs together by a diffeomorphism between the boundaries.

-We often use terminologies on (fiber) bundles in this paper (see also \cite{steenrod}).
+We often use terminologies on (fiber) bundles in this paper (see also \cite{milnorstasheff} and \cite{steenrod}).
 For a topological space $X$, an {\it $X$-bundle} is a bundle whose fiber is $X$.
 A bundle whose structure group is $G$ is said to be a {\it trivial} bundle if it is equivalent to the product bundle as a bundle whose structure group is $G$.
 A {\it linear} bundle is a smooth bundle whose fiber is a standard disc or a standard sphere and whose structure group consists of linear transformations on the fiber.

-Throughout this paper, we assume that $M$ is a closed smooth manifold of dimension $m$, that $N$ is a smooth manifold of dimension $n$ without boundary, that $f:M \rightarrow N$ is a smooth map and that $m \geq n \geq 1$.
-Manifolds are of class $C^{\infty}$ and maps between manifolds are also of class $C^{\infty}$ unless otherwise stated in the proceeding sections.
+Throughout this paper, we assume that $M$ is a smooth, closed and connected manifold of dimension $m$, that $N$ is a smooth manifold of dimension $n$ without boundary, that $f:M \rightarrow N$ is a smooth map and that $m \geq n \geq 1$.
+Manifolds are of class $C^{\infty}$ and maps between manifolds are also of class $C^{\infty}$ and fold maps unless otherwise stated in the proceeding sections.
 In addition, the structure groups of bundles such that the fibers are (smooth) manifolds are assumed to be (subgroups of) diffeomorphism groups.